dkotik/htadaptor/README.md

 ))
 ```

-Adaptors address all common function signatures of domain logic calls for both structs and single strings:
+Adaptors address all common function signatures of domain logic calls that operate on a request struct and return a response struct:

 <!-- TODO: add FS adaptor -->